Fire safety systems

 What is a deficiency?

-Deficiencies are problems with the system that MUST be corrected according to Alberta Fire Code.
+Deficiencies are problems with the system that MUST be corrected according to the National Fire Code, Alberta Edition.
 They differ from recommendations which are suggestions on how you can improve your fire protection system and recommendations are not mandatory.

 When do I report deficient systems?

 If an owner or their authorized agent is unwilling or unable to correct a system that has deficiencies then the system must be reported to the Calgary Fire Department.
 The person(s) carrying out the maintenance are responsible for submitting the report.
-Reporting these systems is a requirement of the Alberta Fire Code.
+Reporting these systems is a requirement of the National Fire Code (Alberta Edition).

 How do I report deficient systems?

-Currently, we have a pilot project allowing deficient Fire Alarm systems to be reported electronically.
-Additional systems may be added in the future for electronic reporting.
+Currently, deficient fire alarm and sprinkler systems can be reported electronically.
+Additional systems may be added in the future.

-Service companies can contact the Calgary Fire Department to learn more about reporting Fire alarm systems and to get the private electronic link to send in a report.
+Service companies can contact the Calgary Fire Department to learn more about electronic reporting and to get the private electronic link to report deficient systems.

 What happens after a report is filed?